costin1121/Questions-and-Answer-/README.md

 # Questions-and-Answer-
-Questions and Answer website developed in Python usign Flask framework
+A small Questions and Answer website developed in Python usign Flask framework